 - salt and pepper - ملح و فلفل

-- 1 tablespoon dried mint (roughly chopped - for garnish) - نعناع مجفف/ ناشف
+- 1 tablespoon dried mint (for garnish) - نعناع مجفف/ ناشف

 Step by step

-- In large soup pot, melt the butter and add the onions.
-Cook the onions until translucent (about 10 minutes) and add the garlic, celery and mesteka along with some salt and pepper.
+- In a large soup pot, melt the butter and add the onions.
+Cook the onions until translucent (about 7 minutes) then add the garlic, celery and mastic along with some salt and pepper.

-- Stir in the farro then add the hot chicken broth.
-As soon as it boils, put the heat down, cover and let it simmer until farro is cooked (about 15-20 minutes).
+- Stir in the freekeh, then add hot chicken broth.
+As soon as it boils, put the heat down, cover and let it simmer until freekeh is cooked (about 20 minutes).

-- Before adding the yoghurt mixture to the soup, you must put a ladle of the hot soup into the yoghurt to warm it.
+- Before adding the yoghurt mixture to the soup, add a little hot soup to the yoghurt mix to warm it.
 This is done mainly to avoid the room temperature yoghurt from splitting when hit with the hot soup.
 When you feel the yoghurt has warmed, add it confidently to the rest of the soup.
-Let it heat for 3 minutes then its ready.